Sports Direct: History

 In March 2021, Sports Direct underwent a rebrand aimed at "promoting inclusivity" and "enhancing customer experience".
 The rebrand, designed by the consultancy Venturethree, included a new logo and visual identity.
 The logo was redesigned to feature an 'equaliser' symbol, representing "inclusivity and equality".

 In February 2025, Sports Direct launched their own membership scheme as the "Sports Direct Membership" allowing customers to earn points and access a range of benefits from the scheme.
+The scheme was discontinued nearly a year later in January 2026, being merged into Frasers Plus.

 Operations

 Sports Direct has around 700 stores across the UK and several other European countries.
-The company expanded into the European Union in the mid-2000s, and by 2024, it had a presence in countries including France, Germany, Spain, and the Netherlands.
+The company expanded into the European Union in the mid-2000s, and by 2024, it had a presence in countries including France, Greece, Spain, and the Netherlands.
 In Denmark, SportsMaster operates under the Sports World brand, which it acquired in 2022.